acalvino4/docxFindReplace/README.md

 The setup just involves organizing the files as shown in SetupDiagram.png:
 * FindReplaceMacro.dotm in working directory
 * Have lookuptable.csv alongside the macro
+* Look-up table format should be two columns where the first is the find-strings and the second is the replace-strings - see lookuptable.csv in this repository for example
 * Make a directory titled **Files** alongside the macro and look-up table
 * **Files** directly contains all .docx files on which you wish to execute the find/replace operations
 * The look-up table file and file directory should not be renamed from this schema unless you want to edit the macro yourself